Reading Fiction Improves Brain Connectivity and Function

 Posted January 4, 2014 | Reviewed by Jessica Schrader

 Neuroscientists have discovered that reading a novel can improve brain function on a variety of levels.
 The recent study on the brain benefits of reading fiction was conducted at Emory University.
 The study titled, “Short- and Long-Term Effects of a Novel on Connectivity in the Brain," was recently published in the journal Brain Connectivity .

 The researchers found that becoming engrossed in a novel enhances connectivity in the brain and improves brain function.
 Interestingly, reading fiction was found to improve the reader's ability to put themselves in another person’s shoes and flex the imagination in a way that is similar to the visualization of a muscle memory in sports.

-Modern day reading habits continue to evolve in a digital age.
+Modern-day reading habits continue to evolve in a digital age.
 Statistics vary on exactly how many people are reading novels this decade compared to decades past.
 There is a definite trend for general readers to buy more fiction than nonfiction books—and to get facts, news and crystallized knowledge from the internet.
-In 2012, only four of the top twenty books were nonfiction titles.
+In 2012, only four of the top 20 books were nonfiction titles.

 When Was the Last Time You Read a Good Novel?

 Are you someone who likes to read novels?
 Surprisingly, 42% of college graduates will never read a book again after graduating college.
 A 2012 “Pew Internet and American Life Project” survey found that people who like to read fiction are driven by personal enrichment and described what they liked about reading saying things like: “I love being exposed to ideas and being able to experience so many times, places, and events.”
 Another person was quoted as saying, “I look at it as a mind stimulant, and it is relaxing.”
 Others expressed the pleasure of living vicariously through a character and having another “life of the mind.”